 3 Credits.
+Fall only.
 This course focuses on the sanitation aspects of the food service industry.
-Additional subject matter will include establishing the food safety system, keeping food safe in storage facilities and sanitary equipment, accident prevention, crisis management and dealing with sanitation regulations and standards.
+Additional subject matter will include establishing the food safety system, keeping food safe while in storage, sanitary measures, accident prevention, crisis management, and dealing with sanitation regulations and standards.
+The food temperature danger zone will guide the student in correct storage methods, thermometer use and the correct minimum internal cooking temperatures for different foods.
+Students will sit for the ServSafe certification exam at the end of the course.
 (CR: CA 105 and CA 110)